 During fire hose testing, all air is removed from the hose.
 The hose is then filled with water and checked for efficiency, durability, and warping.
 The hose is inspected for bulges, sweating at couplings, hose movement in coupling tailpieces, and other visible deformities.
-You can depend on General Fire and Safety to perform hydrostatic fire hose testing in the safest, most accurate way.
+You can depend on General Fire and Safety of Omaha to perform hydrostatic testing of fire hoses in the safest, most accurate way.
 When testing a fire suppression system such as a fire hose, we are able to measure several different factors.
 The rise measures the height a hose will rise from the test surface while it is under pressure.
 The twist is the rotation of the free end of the hose while it is under pressure.
 We take a base reading and a second reading during the proof pressure test (anchor to proof pressure test lower down) and then find the difference between the two.

 - A hold test determines whether weakness will develop under a given pressure for a specific period of time.

-A kink test measures the ability of a woven jacket hose to withstand brief pressure while the hose is bent back sharply on itself.
+- A kink test measures the ability of a woven jacket hose to withstand brief pressure while the hose is bent back sharply on itself.

-A volumetric expansion test applies only to specific types of hoses, like hydraulic hoses or power steering hoses.
+- A volumetric expansion test applies only to specific types of hoses, like hydraulic hoses or power steering hoses.
 This test measures volumetric expansion under ranges of internal pressure.
 Any hose that is deemed substandard will need to be repaired or replaced.